juliangut/tify/README.md

     new ApnsRecipient('ddddddddddd'),
 ];

-//Combine all to create a APNS notification
+//Combine previous to create a APNS notification
 $apnsNotification = new ApnsNotification($apnsService, $apnsMessage, $apnsRecipients);

 $manager = new Manager;